Anorectal fistula: Clinical manifestations, diagnosis, and management principles

 The true prevalence of anal fistulas is unknown, as anorectal discomfort is often attributed to symptomatic hemorrhoids.
 The incidence of an anal fistula developing from an anal abscess ranges from 26 to 38 percent [3-5].
 The mean age for presentation of anal abscess and fistula disease is 40 years (range 20 to 60) [6-9].
 Adult males are twice as likely to develop an abscess and/or fistula compared with women [1,9].

 The most common etiology of an anorectal fistula is an anorectal abscess.
-(See "Perianal abscess: Clinical manifestations, diagnosis, treatment".)
+(See "Perianal and perirectal abscess".)

 Other causes of anorectal fistulas include: